All Episodes

 We're complaining because he's destroying the U.S. economy while growing the U.S. government.

-Well, if you know that's a good point.
+Well, if, you know, that's a good point.

 That is a good point.

-If there's anybody in the world who told Obama you better pay back that deficit fast, it's the Chicoms.
+If there's anybody in the world who told Obama, you better pay back that deficit fast, it's the CHICOMs.

-The Chicoms are not happy with what Obama's, they're not happy at all.
+The CHICOMs are not happy with what Obama's, they're not happy at all.

-Geitner promising that we're facing massive tax increase.
+Geithner promising that we're facing massive tax increase.

-There's in politics, there's there's no governance here, there's no acting presidential here.
+There's no acting presidential here.

 This is just embarrassing.

-Whining and moaning and making things up about what was demanded of him, and then blaming these tax cuts that spurred economic growth after 9-11.
+Whining and moaning and making things up about what was demanded of him and then blaming these tax cuts that spurred economic growth after 9-11.

-Finally, here's the um here's the last bite.
+Finally, here's the last bite.

 We will stop insurance companies from denying you coverage because of your medical history.

-Many of you have been denied insurance or heard someone who was denied insurance because they got had a pre-existing commission.
+Many of you have been denied insurance or heard someone who was denied insurance because they had a pre-existing commission.

 That will no longer be allowed.

-Many of you have been denied this you seasoned citizens are going to be denied coverage because of your medical history and your medical future.
+You seasoned citizens are going to be denied coverage because of your medical history and your medical future.

 So bash the insurance companies again.

-Bash the U.S. private sector, demonize something.
+Bash the U.S. private sector, demonize some.

-I think in the White House that there's a lot of instability.
+I think, and I said this a couple weeks ago, I think in the White House that there's a lot of instability.

-If you listen to these bites, I think Obama's losing it.
+I think Obama's losing it.

-The prescription drug act was paid for.
+The Prescription Drug Act was paid for.

-Even though it should have never been done, but it was paid for.
+The Bush entitlement, it was paid for, even though it should have never been done, but it was paid for.

 If he opposes it, then eliminate it.